 Project Dogwood Year 2 – AGC contributed $3,000 to plant 32 trees in Gypsy Hill Park.

 Project Dogwood Year 3 – AGC contributed $2,500 to plant 20 trees in Gypsy Hill Park.
 (Over a three-year period, AGC invested $7,450 to plant 67 trees in Gypsy Hill Park.)

 Project Dogwood Year 4 - AGC developed grant proposals and was funded by the Community Foundation of Central Blue Ridge for $2,000 and Staunton Rotary for $500 to work with the city to plant trees in Montgomery Hall Park.
 AGC developed the GCA Founders Fund proposal and was named a finalist.
 The club passed a resolution to make Project Dogwood its Signature Project for future years.

 Project Dogwood Year 5 – AGC received $10,000 from the GCA Founders Fund Award for tree planting, signage, and educational efforts.
+Specifically, the AGC partnered with the city to use the Founders Fund Award money to plant dogwoods at three elementary schools and the Virginia School for the Deaf and the Blind.
 AGC initiated a Member Challenge to plant dogwoods in private yards and businesses.
-In addition, AGC will submit a GCV Common Wealth Award proposal.
+In addition, AGC submitted a GCV Common Wealth Award proposal.